-Three units of the DeForest Formation are exposed in the cutbank at Claussen: the Gunder, Roberts Creek, and Honey Creek members (fig. 4-4).
-The DeForest Formation is a lithostratigraphic unit containing fine-grained Holocene alluvium (Bettis, 1995).
-Although it was originally defined as a sequence of alluvial fills in small valleys of the Loess Hills in western Iowa Daniels et al. (1963), the DeForest Formation has been expanded into eastern Kansas (Mandel et al., 1991; Mandel, 1994, Mandel and Bettis, 2001, 2003).
+Three units of the DeForest formation are exposed in the cutbank at Claussen: the Gunder, Roberts Creek, and Honey Creek members (fig. 4-4).
+The DeForest formation is a lithostratigraphic unit containing finegrained Holocene alluvium (Bettis, 1995).
+Although it was originally defined as a sequence of alluvial fills in small valleys of the Loess Hills in western Iowa (Daniels et al., 1963), the DeForest formation has been expanded into eastern Kansas (Mandel et al., 1991; Mandel, 1994; Mandel and Bettis, 2001, 2003).

-The Honey Creek Member forms most of the valley fill beneath the T-1 terrace at Claussen.
-This unit consists of at least two laterally inset fills comprised of stratified, dark-grayish-brown (10YR 4/2, moist) and dark-brown (10YR 3/3, moist) silt loam grading downward to grayishbrown (10YR 5/2, moist) and brown (10YR 4/3, moist) loam and fine sandy loam.
+The Honey Creek member forms most of the valley fill beneath the T-1 terrace at Claussen.
+This unit consists of at least two laterally inset fills composed of stratified, dark-grayish-brown (10YR 4/2, moist) and dark-brown (10YR 3/3, moist) silt loam grading downward to grayishbrown (10YR 5/2, moist) and brown (10YR 4/3, moist) loam and fine sandy loam.

-A buried Middle Ceramic component was observed in the Honey Creek Member when the Claussen site was recorded by Mandel.
+A buried Middle Ceramic component was observed in the Honey Creek member when the Claussen site was recorded by Mandel.
 This component is at a depth of 2.1-2.2 m below the T-1 surface and consists of mussel shells, chert flakes, fire-cracked rocks, pottery sherds, and burned-rock features.
-Charcoal from a burnedrock feature exposed in the cutbank yielded a radiocarbon age of $810\pm70$ yrs B.P.
-(ISGS- 4831).
-In 2003, archaeological investigations at Claussen included a 22-m excavation block that exposed the Middle Ceramic component in the T-1 fill (fig. 4-5).
+Charcoal from a burned-rock feature exposed in the cutbank yielded a radiocarbon age of 810 ± 70 yrs B.P.
+(ISGS-4831).
+In 2003, archeological investigations at Claussen included a 22-m2 excavation block that exposed the Middle Ceramic component in the T-1 fill (fig. 4-5).

-Sediments comprising the Roberts Creek Member fill a channel (flood chute?) at the foot of the scarp separating the T-1 and T-2 surfaces (figs. 4-4 and 4-6).
-A shallow buried soil with a thick, black (10YR 2/1, moist), cumulic A horizon is developed in the Robert Creek Member.
-Five separate cultural horizons were recorded in this buried soil during the 2003
+Sediments comprising the Roberts Creek member fill a channel (flood chute?) at the foot of the scarp separating the T-1 and T-2 surfaces (figs. 4-4 and 4-6).
+A shallow buried soil with a thick, black (10YR 2/1, moist), cumulic A horizon is developed in the Roberts Creek member.
+Five separate cultural horizons were recorded in this buried soil during the 2003 excavations at Claussen.
+Although the numerical age of the cultural deposits is unknown, Early Ceramic pottery sherds (ca. 2,000-1,000 yrs B.P.) were recorded in the upper cultural horizon.